 Last year I used mine to make seed bombs!

-Another place to get free seeds is through a seed exchange.
-There are groups online for seed swapping and through many garden clubs.
 The basic overview is that you would share the excess seeds you have and other gardeners share the excess seeds they have.
 This way everyone gets different plants for their gardens without having to invest in more seeds.

-If you're looking to add more fruit or vegetable plants to your garden many seeds can be saved from the produce you buy in stores!
 Cucumber, tomato, peppers, strawberries and more have viable seeds in them that will most likely grow for you!
 That's how I grew my little avocado tree, lemon plant and dragon fruit plant!

 Luckily I had lots of other volunteers popping up in my garden too!